-To the Pinot Dancers out there:
+To the wine dancers out there:

 It is in great people’s footsteps that we follow, and if we’re very lucky, we can trail our own paths using the sage advice of those before us.
-And although I am not a dancer (really, trust me), I am a winemaker who shares these same principals with Ms. Graham.
+And although I am not a dancer (really, trust me), I am a winemaker who shares these same principles with Ms. Graham.

-Look, you may never master whatever it is you’re doing (hopefully), and always being curious – and forever desiring results from that creative spark – will give you experience and knowledge.
+You may never master whatever it is you’re doing (hopefully), and always being curious – and forever desiring results from that creative spark – will give you experience and knowledge.

-So, I’m sure you’re wondering about the name we chose.
+I’m sure you’re wondering about the name we chose.
 Why “Tongue Dancer Wines”?
 Well, what better way to give you an image of our wine’s taste and texture?
 You know me and my wines, and you know I like them to have a great “mouthfeel”.
 We wanted to create an image of TASTE, and as hard as that is sometimes, we think this labels captures what we’re trying to convey.
 In short – we make wine that dances on your tongue!

 Always something interesting, James and Kerry MacPhail

 PS: Tongue Dancer Wine will stay intimate on scale and scope.
 We only have so many hours in the day.

 ” … James is one of California’s top winemakers and Tongue Dancer is a relatively new project that reflects his interest in wines that have texture and mouth feel.
 The Chardonnay and Pinot Noir … are delicious wines and tell us that James MacPhail is on a roll.
 Only about 100 cases each were made of these wines so hurry up and get them before they disappear.” ~ International Wine Review